seamapi/docs/north-star-docs/TEMPLATE.md

 ## How would a user incorporate this feature onto their Dashboard?

-[ If applicable, let's add some guidelines on addinig this to the dashboard.
+[ If applicable, let's add some guidelines on adding this to the dashboard.
 We will likely include information about the relevant Seam Components here. ]